 The American version of Skins was filmed in Toronto with the setting left ambiguous so American viewers could imagine it in their city.
 Unfortunately, they didn't bother to cover up some local signage on bus stops.

-Against the Wall The pilot opened with loads of footage of some of the most famous Chicago landmarks (with "Sweet Home Chicago" playing in the background).
+The pilot for Against The Wall opened with loads of footage of some of the most famous Chicago landmarks (with "Sweet Home Chicago" playing in the background).
 But once the music stopped, it quickly became clear that most of the show was filmed in Toronto (aside from occasional uses of stock footage).
 During the pilot, the crew took the trouble of replicating Chicago Tribune newspaper boxes but didn't bother to disguise the street signs.
 Streetcar tracks are visible in a few downtown scenes, and the 'L' train tracks are noticeably absent (save for aforementioned stock footage).

 Warehouse13 is filmed in Toronto and the surrounding area, and they barely attempt to hide it.
-In the 3rd season finale, there is a Valu-Mart which is supposed to be in Elk Ridge, South Dakota.
-Valu-Mart is a grocery store that doesn't exist outside of Canada, at all.
-Union Station in Toronto doubled for Geneva, Switzerland in the 2nd season premier as well.
+In the third season finale, there is a Valu-Mart which is supposed to be in Elk Ridge, South Dakota.
+Valu-Mart is a grocery store that doesn't exist outside of Canada at all.
+Union Station in Toronto doubled for Geneva, Switzerland in the second season premiere as well.